pbberlin/llm-text-classifier/doc/slides/doc1.md

 With thin corpus coverage, the quality of classification might also suffer.

+#### Thin corpus 2

+* Svelte version 5
+* Streaming a HTML response using flask
+* Coding template with more than three functional dimensions

+### Advanced concepts

-But even _advanced concepts of research_ seem to be captured very well in embeddings.
+How well can LLMs capture  _advanced concepts of research_ .

 Example: Purchase of government bonds by the EU